hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/modelevaluation.md

 Precision, recall, and the F1-score were originally introduced in the context of information retrieval, a domain concerned with retrieving information (text, audio, images, data, etc.) based on a query.
 An example of an information retrieval system is a search engine.
 Developers of information retrieval systems are often concerned with the _relevance_ of the retrieved results, which can be quantified using precision and recall.

-Precision is the defined as the fraction of retrieved documents that were actually relevant (i.e., how precise is the retrieved result?).
+Precision is defined as the fraction of retrieved documents that were actually relevant (i.e., how precise is the retrieved result?).
 In a general classification problem, the metric is defined as the fraction of positive instances among the predicted positive instances.
 Recall, on the other hand, is defined as the fraction of all relevant documents that were successfully retrieved (i.e., how many of the relevant documents are recalled?).
-In a classification setting, recall refers to the amount of positive instances the model classified as such from all positive instances in the data set, which is equivalent to the true positive rate.
+In a classification setting, recall refers to the number of positive instances the model classified as such from all positive instances in the data set, which is equivalent to the true positive rate.

 Often, there is an inverse relationship between precision and recall, which is referred to as the precision-recall trade-off.
 In practice, we might find both precision and recall important.
 This is where the f1-score comes in, which is defined as the harmonic mean of precision and recall.
 The f1-score is just one way to aggregate precision and recall.
 Importantly, this makes the score only relevant in scenarios where we believe precision and recall are equally important.
 There also exists a more general $F_{\beta}$-score, where $\beta$ is chosen such that recall is considered $\beta$ times as important as precision.